-Even so, there are some needs that we should rely solely on our partner for such as sex.
-This is only true for some relationships, though, and it doesn’t go for open relationships in which partners are in agreement to date multiple people at the same time.
+Even so, there are some needs that we should rely solely on our partner for, such as sex.
+This is only true for some relationships, though, and it doesn’t go for open relationships in which partners agree to date multiple people simultaneously.

 5. Demonstrate appreciation instead of taking them for granted

 Let’s face it – nothing is made to last forever, and everything needs maintenance.
 An unmanaged house will fall apart after some years.
 One might argue a house could be repaired for sure.